 Sir Alex Ferguson says Manchester United do not fear Real Madrid's Cristiano Ronaldo

-Sir Alex Ferguson has paid tribute to Cristiano Ronaldo but insisted Manchester United will not worry about the damage he can do for Real Madrid.
+Sir Alex Ferguson has paid tribute to Cristiano Ronaldo but insisted Manchester United will not worry about him.

 The United boss is well aware of the danger his former player poses, but has warned his side against becoming overly preoccupied with the Portugal international, who scored Real's goal in the first leg three weeks ago.